Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 6

 lest the porridge ran out, which it didn't.

-Mel. served the bacon & eggs in great style
+Mel. served the bacon & eggs in great style.

-[[???]].
+Washed & ironed d'oyleys.
 Both of us went

 into Sal. to purchase fish, flowers & fruit

-for the xxxx drinks Matron's giving tonight.
+for the xxxx dinner Matron's giving tonight.

 Got a lift in on a wagon - dropped at

-the corner of the [[??]]
+the corner of the D.T.
 Street - walked

 along & demanded the whereabouts of

-the fresh fish but no one knew - got
+the" fresh fish" but no one knew - got

 some flowers which were very dear